WillHaggerty/Panel-Schedule-Maker/README.md

 -- After cloning, run "composer install".
 This will install the dependencies for laravel.

 -- Then rename ".env.example" to ".env" and open the file to input your SQL DB creds.
+You should also set your APP_URL at this time.

 -- Then run "php artisan key:generate".